If anything summed up the good and bad in

-If anything summed up the good and bad in the Northern Cricket Union’s brand of Twenty20 cricket, it was Wednesday night’s thrilling contest at Wallace Park.
+the Northern Cricket Union’s brand of Twenty20 cricket, it was Wednesday

 Craig Ervine, Lisburn’s Zimbabwean-born batsman, produced a batting masterclass as his team narrowly failed to chase down the target set by Civil Service North.
 The left-hander crashed seven sixes, including two that must rank alongside the biggest ever seen at the famous old ground.